-Dear << Name 1>> << Name 2>>:
+Dear <<Name 1>> <<Name 2>>:

-Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations<<, including <<Data Owner>>.
+Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations.
+PBI processes information about you as part of performing legally required services for your insurer or for a company acting on your insurer's behalf.
 PBI is providing notice of a third-party software event that may affect the security of some of your information.
 Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.